Tick Control in Palm Beach County

 How long does it take for a tick to transmit disease?

-Transmission risk increases significantly after a tick has been attached for 36 to 48 hours for Lyme disease.
-Rocky Mountain Spotted Fever and ehrlichiosis can transmit more quickly — some sources indicate transmission as early as a few hours of attachment.
+Transmission risk for Lyme increases significantly after 36-48 hours of attachment.
+Rocky Mountain Spotted Fever and ehrlichiosis can transmit more quickly.
 Prompt tick removal reduces risk significantly.